 You’ll want a ready-to-go kit for your home, car, & office since you never know when disaster will strike.

 You can purchase pre-made, emergency preparedness kits or create your own kit based on Ready.gov recommendations.
 Below are the things to include in your emergency kit.
-You can also check the FEMA Emergency Supply List for a full inventory:
+You can also check the Red Cross Emergency Supply List for a full inventory:

 - Food & water (at least 3 day supply)